 - Genetic health testing – Some breeds have the potential to carry conditions such as polycystic kidney disease and hypertrophic cardiomyopathy which are genetic, and breeders must test all cats to ensure they are not producing affected offspring

 - Testing for diseases – Along with genetic testing, it is also important to test all breeding cats for transmissible diseases such as feline immunodeficiency virus and feline leukemia virus

-- Blood typing (to determine the blood group of both the queen and the stud prior to mating)
+- Blood typing (to determine the blood group of both the queen and the stud before mating)

 - Registrations – Council, cat registrars (register to become a breeder and fees for every litter registered)